nervous-energy/connells-readme/README.md

 ## It's a Craft

-This early lesson in algorithmic thinking was hammered home to me many more times as a doctor.
+This early lesson was hammered home to me many more times as a doctor.
 Clinical practice is about recognising patterns and approaching problems in a structured way.
-But the profession is anything but robotic – good doctors understand people.
+But the profession is anything but robotic – good doctors also understand people.
 The *craft* of medicine is about __combining knowledge and technical skill with difficult, high-stakes conversations__.
 The same lessons hold true in business leadership.

 #### A diagnostic pathway for businesses:
-From experience I think most of the big organisational problems can be diagnosed by asking the following:
+From experience I think most big organisational problems can be diagnosed by asking the following questions:

 |               | Question                        |
 | --------------|---------------------------------|